yosrsellami/club-and-association-project/README.md

 # club-and-association-project
-a projet consiste in the organisation of club and association associated to each university
+a projet consiste in the organisation of club and association associated to the university of sousse